|

 understand or perhaps, uncomfortable to accept.
 Sometimes, it may convey ideas which are

-piece per se, but rather to utilize its power to explain Jewish
+particular pop-media piece per se, but rather to utilize its power to

-serves as an articulation of Jewish Philosophy whereby recondite ideas
+sense the media serves as an articulation of Jewish Philosophy whereby

 |||